foxrainowo/TestingKatagoNetworks/README.md

 # TestingKatagoNetworks
-This is a database comparing the strength of different KataGo networks.
+This is a database comparing the strength of different KataGo networks and unofficial networks.